anant5441/Nexa/README.md

 - The app sidebar shows existing chats and lets you create a new one.
 - Conversations are saved in `chatbot.db`.
 To fully reset, stop the app and remove `chatbot.db`.

+### Usage examples
+- Web search (DuckDuckGo): "Search the web for the latest news about SpaceX and summarize."
+- Stocks (Alpha Vantage): "What's the latest price for AAPL?" or "Get TSLA quote."
+- Calculator: "Calculate 25.4 × 7.2" or "What is 144 ÷ 12?"

 ## Files
 - `backend.py`: LangGraph pipeline and SQLite checkpointer.
-Uses `gemini-2.0-flash`.
+Uses `gemini-2.5-flash`.
 - `frontend.py`: Streamlit UI, chat threads, and title generation (uses `gemini-2.5-flash` for short titles).
 - `chatbot.db`: Local SQLite database (auto-created at runtime).
 - `.gitignore`: Ensures `.env` and Python cache files are not tracked.
+- `requirements.txt`: Pinned/compatible dependency set used by the app.

 ## Troubleshooting
 - If the app complains about missing keys, ensure `.env` exists and contains `GOOGLE_API_KEY` (and optionally `GROQ_API_KEY`), then restart the app.